Auezov Home Museum: Museum building

 Mukhtar Auezov received the Stalin Prize for his epic The Path of Abay in 1949, with the help of which he bought a plot of land from two teachers.
 Construction began in 1949 and was completed in 1951.
-The architect of the building was Georgy Gerasimov, who also contributed to the construction of Abay Opera House.
+The architect of the building was Georgy Gerasimov, who also contributed to the construction of the Abay Opera House.

 The museum building was rebuilt in 1995–1997, designed by architect S. Mataibekov.
 The reconstruction was due to the need to expand the exposition of the museum and writer's anniversary.
 In 1997, for Auezov's hundredth birthday, the museum opened a new location in a courtyard annex.
 There was a new exposition room, where historical photographs and books are displayed.
 There are also other artifacts that were used by Auezov during his lifetime.

 Monument Status

 On 4 April 1979 the decision of the executive committee of the Alma-Ata city council of people's deputies No. 139 "On approval of the list of historical and cultural monuments of the city of Alma-Ata" was adopted, which included the building of the house-museum.

 On 26 January 1982, the building was included in the list of historical and cultural monuments of national importance in the Kazakh Soviet Socialist Republic.